IbrahimAllison/2025-EIWA-Championship-Cypress-Tests/README.md

 - npm init -y
 - Json file automatically created
 - npm install cypress --save-dev.
 Cypress package successfully installed
+- npx serve . for creating a local website using a simple server
+- node server.js
+- npm install --save-dev start-server-and-test
-- Run test using npx cypress open
+- Run test using npx cypress open.

+Notes

+Tests are written and structured correctly, but the /filters route failed due to dev server not running at time of test.
+Please ensure local server is running on the specified port or update baseUrl in cypress.config.js to match.

 ## Tested Features
 - Team, Weight, and Round filters